-(Abstracted from the summary provided by the Research Division of the BILL SUMMARY: General Assembly).
-The Committee Substitute for House Bill 1402 would establish the Address Confidentiality Program in the Office of the Attorney General to protect the confidentiality of the addresses of relocated victims of domestic violence, sexual offense, or stalking.
-Under this Program, the Attorney General would designate a substitute address for a program participant and act as the agent of the program participant for purposes of service of process and receiving and forwarding first-class mail.
+BILL SUMMARY: (Abstracted from the summary provided by the Research Division of the General Assembly) The Committee Substitute for House Bill 1402 would establish the Address Confidentiality Program in the Office of the Attorney General to protect the confidentiality of the addresses of relocated victims of domestic violence, sexual offense, or stalking.
+Under this program, the Attorney General would designate a substitute address for a program participant and act as the agent of the program participant for purposes of service of process and receiving and forwarding first-class, certified, and registered mail.
 State and local government agencies would use the address designated by the Attorney General as the program participant's substitute address when creating new public records.